 4. Book a table for two at these romantic SF restaurants

 The perfect romantic SF date night can take a variety of forms, but a night of upscale dining al fresco is a classic go-to.
-Many of these restaurants have magical outdoor patios to enjoy a variety of delicious food options, creative cocktails, and much more.
+Many of these restaurants have magical outdoor patios to enjoy a variety of delicious food options and creative cocktails.

 - Foreign Cinema